 The current call includes the following topics in our group:

-- Investigates how to test and debug emerging machine learning-based systems, such as autonomous driving systems, by adapting techniques for software programs such as search-based testing, fault localization, and automated repair, especially in the context of safety/risk for automated driving systems
+- Investigates how to test and debug deep neural networks by adapting software engineering techniques such as search-based testing, fault localization, and automated repair, especially in the context of safety/risk for automated driving systems

-- Smart Testing and Debugging of Autonomous Driving Systems
+- Smart Testing and Debugging for Cyber-Physical and Intelligent Systems

-- Investigates how to test and debug complex cyber-physical systesms, such as autonomous driving systems
+- Investigates how to test and debug complex, fuzzy, and uncertain cyber-physical systems and AI systems

 This call is part of an internship program by NII (National Institute of Informatics, Japan).
 Calls are basically made twice a year by NII.
 First please check the general information by NII